 The Candlelight Restaurant and Lounge

 Business in the front, party in the back!
 Yep, it’s the mullet of dive bars.
-Looks like your garden variety seedy Chinese restaurant at first, but this one has a dive bar attached.
+The Candlelight Restaurant and Lounge looks like your garden variety seedy Chinese restaurant at first, but this one has a dive bar attached.
 It’s pretty clean inside, which was a surprise given the exterior.
 Long bar that feels a little diner-y rather than bar-y, but it works.
 Some booths and tables too, overall a 1970s lounge-like feel.
 There’s a pool table and some video poker plus karaoke.
 We were sad, not sad to miss that last one.
 Sketchy but serviceable smoking shanty out back constitutes the outdoor seating area.

 Happy Hours: 4 pm-7 pm and 11 pm-1 am

 Full Kitchen: Yes

 Outdoor Seating: Not nice, but yes